TypeNetwork/variable-fonts-info-site/_examples/20 Scripts.md

 ---

-Example 1

-Fonts today containing multiple scripts share is one set of alignments stored in the fonts that are available for programs; the baseline, ascent, descent, “cap height”, and “x-height”.
-Font Families that combine scripts, must select one ideal use of the vertical space of the em, meaning there must be adjustments to the scripts to make them work together.
+Fonts today containing multiple scripts share one set of alignments stored in the fonts that are available for programs: baseline, ascent, descent, “cap height,” and “x-height.”
+Font families that combine scripts must select one ideal use of the vertical space of the em; in other words,  the scripts must be adjusted so that they can work together.

 In the variable font AmstelvarAlpha, the Latin designers included a dozen or so Chinese characters to demonstrate a few advantages of variable fonts for this purpose.
-The Latin glyphs hav an extensive set of axes controlling heights and widths.
-The Chinese glyphs have two axes that only effect them; one for variation of height (YTCH), and the other for width (XTCH), where like the Latin, only the transparent (white) spaces are effected by the variation.
+The Latin glyphs have an extensive set of axes controlling heights and widths.
+The Chinese glyphs have only two axes that affect height and width: <strong>YTCH</strong> and <strong>XTCH</strong>, respectively.
+As in the Chinese glyphs’ Latin counterparts, only the transparent (white) spaces are affected by the variation.